Police Think Amazon’s Alexa Overheard A Double Murder

-A New Hamshire judge believes Amazon’s Alexa, a virtual assistant device, is the key to cracking a double murder.
-On January 27, 2017 Christine Sullivan and her friend Jenna Pellegrini were stabbed to death in Sullivan’s home where she lived with her boyfriend.
+A New Hampshire judge believes Amazon’s Alexa, a virtual assistant device, is the key to cracking a double murder.
+On January 27, 2017, Christine Sullivan and her friend, Jenna Pellegrini, were stabbed to death in Sullivan’s home where she lived with her boyfriend.

 According to People, Timothy Verill was later arrested by Massachusetts police for the crime.
 He was charged with two counts of second-degree murder and pleaded not-guilty to both.
 Police believe that Verill murdered Sullivan and Pellegrini due to fear that they were going to turn him in for drug trafficking.

 Now, police believe that they might have a way to prove Verill guilty for the murder.
-They are looking to achieve possession of an Alexa Amazon device that had been sitting on the counter at the time of the crime.
-They believe that the device could have recorded the brutal stabbing as well as the cleanup that happened afterwards.
+They are looking to gain possession of an Amazon Alexa device that had been sitting on the counter at the time of the crime.
+They believe that the device could have recorded the brutal stabbing, as well as the cleanup that happened afterwards.
 Following the murder, the bodies of Pellegrini and Sullivan were found buried underneath the front porch of the home.
 With access to Alexa, police might be able to identify Verill’s voice on the recording and learn further information regarding the motive of the killing.

 ALEXA, SOLVE THIS CASE: Judge orders Amazon to produce Echo recordings in double murder case https://t.co/YViWO7mVfY pic.twitter.com/spCegz1G4N